Afek-Sakaju/weapon-upgrader/README.md

 ## Overview

-### This project is about purchasing call of duty weapon upgrades.
-With a simple form, you can conveniently select your desired upgrades, and the total price will be displayed after submitting the form.<br />
+### This project revolves around the acquisition of weapon upgrades for Call of Duty.
+Through a user-friendly form, you can effortlessly choose your desired upgrades, and upon submitting the form, the total price of the upgrades will be displayed.<br />

 <img src="./readme-resources/weapon.png" width=120px height=120px align="right">